ACoreFundamentals/Machine-Learning/README.md

-We will start with Machine Learning and Scikit Learn Then we will explore Deep Learning with Tensorflow, Keras and PyTorch After that we dive into computer vision and we will use Tools we will use are Python as a programming language, Tensorflow and **OPENCV**.
+We will start with Machine Learning and Scikit Learn Then we will explore Deep Learning with Tensorflow, Keras and PyTorch After that we dive into computer vision and the Tools we will use are Python as a programming language, Tensorflow and **OPENCV**.
 We are going to do a lot of projects, some of them from kaggle.
-# **We are going to have a fun and a very productive journey together in AI Learn Fundaments**
+# **We are going to have a fun and a very productive journey together in AI Learn Fundamentals**